War Crimes Trials

 "Committing oneself to the field of medicine does not make one immune from doing evil."
 Too many men and women who studied and practiced medicine in Hitler's Third Reich proved this statement true.
 Nazi medicine turned the Hippocratic Oath on its head and leashed untold evil and misery onto the world.
 Medicine became a weapon in the hands of unscrupulous and immoral doctors and nurses within Hitler's Germany.
 The biggest problem here was that too few of these medical practitioners were brought to book, too many got away with it.

 United States of America v.
-Karl Brandt, et al. Also know as the Doctors Trial.
+Karl Brandt, et al. Also known as the Doctors Trial.

 09 December 1946: Trial Begins